CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * Tested on: Windows 7, i7-4770 @ 3.40GHz 16GB (Moore 100 Lab C)

 ![](img/DOF1.png "Depth of Field")
+* Depth of field was implemented by jittering the location of the aperatus, as the rays were being shot through it.
+Given a specific distance, we can choose which objects are in focus and which are not.
+This was helpful to do on the GPU, because each ray could easily be jittered on the GPU.

 ![](img/specular2.png "Specular sphere")

 ![](img/refraction_correct3(glass).png "Refraction with an IOR of glass")

 ![](img/motion_blur_1000.png "Motion blur after 1000 iterations")
+* Motion blur was implemented by iterating an object through space while the rays were being shot.
+This allowed for different rays to hit the object when it was in different locations.

 ![](img/final1000.png "Final image after 1000 iterations")
+* This final image shows the refracting surfaces, specular surfaces, difuse, and mirros.

 ### Analysis